 The form of crash that most frequently results from driver distraction is rear-end accidents.
 These types of accidents can be either severe, or minor fender-benders.
 Minor accidents typically occur if the driver wasn't paying attention and began to accelerate in standstill traffic while on their phone.
 They may then collide with the car in front of them, sometimes causing a chain-reaction collision.

 More serious rear-end accidents may occur if a driver is traveling on the highway and looks away from the road for a moment and fails to notice the car in front of them is braking due to a road hazard.
 Because the driver is traveling at a much faster pace, they may not be able to stop in time and may hit the car in front of them going 60 mph or more.

 It will be rare to meet a distracted driver who wants to admit they were not paying attention when they crashed.
 It is far more likely that they will somehow try to blame you for the accident.
 To prove that they were distracted at the time of the crash, our distracted driving accident attorneys in Houston might have to conduct a comprehensive search for evidence.

-Useful evidence in a distracted driving case can include:
+Useful evidence that the other driver was breaking Texas distracted driving laws can include:

 - Cellphone data records

 - Liable driver’s DMV records

 Preventing accidents caused by distracted driving begins on the individual level.
 Make sure that you are not guilty of being a distracted driver, and hold your friends and family responsible to do the same.
 Some basic ways to avoid causing a distracted driving crash include: